Last Updated on March 2, 2021 by Julia Wilson

-- Surgery with a wide margin for benign tumours or a wide margin for malignant carcinomas is the mainstay of treatment for basal cell tumours.
+- Surgery: Surgical excision with a wide margin for benign and malignant carcinomas is the mainstay of treatment for basal cell tumours.

-- Cryosurgery (freezing) for tumours which are less than 1 cm in diameter.
+- Cryosurgery (freezing): A for tumours that are less than 1 cm in diameter.

 - Radiotherapy as a follow up if it is not possible to remove the tumour with a wide enough margin.